ztyyLV/web-twain-docs/getstarted/hardware.md

   + Download and install

-    > In most cases, please dowload the 32-bit version
+    > Please download the version of TWACKER that matches your driver architecture, not your operating system architecture.
+In most cases, this will be 32-bit.

     - [32-bit](https://download.dynamsoft.com/tool/Twack_32.msi)
     - [64-bit](https://download.dynamsoft.com/tool/Twack_64.msi)